Gennaro Auletta

 Gennaro Auletta (born August 19, 1957 in Naples, Italy) is an Italian philosopher of science actively involved in scientific research.
 He is an internationally acknowledged expert in quantum mechanics and in the foundation and interpretation of this discipline.
 His main interests in quantum information led him to focus his further research on the way in which biological and cognitive systems deal with information.
-He is also active in the field of the dialogue between science, philosophy and theology, and has been the Vice-Director of the international conference on Biological Evolution: Facts and Theories, held at the Pontifical Gregorian University on March 2009.
+He is also active in the field of the dialogue between science, philosophy and theology, and has been the Vice-Director of the international conference on Biological Evolution: Facts and Theories, held at the Pontifical Gregorian University in March 2009.

 Academics

 Auletta graduated from the Sapienza University of Rome where he took his PhD and completed his post-doctoral research work.
 He is an Aggregate Professor at the Pontifical Gregorian University where, from 2003 to 2012, held the position of Scientific Director of the Specialization in Science and Philosophy.
 He is also Associated Professor at the University of Cassino (Italy).

 From 2003 to 2010, Auletta has been the Scientific Coordinator of the STOQ Project (“Science, Theology and the Ontological Quest”, a project under the patronage of the Pontifical Council for Culture involving seven Roman Pontifical Universities and supported by the John Templeton Foundation).

 Since 2009, Auletta is a Fellow of the Linnean Society of London and of the International Society for Science and Religion.